Version 0.3.2.5 -- please test!

 Linux kernel developer and early Bitcoin contributor

-Garzik became one of the top three most prolific contributors to Bitcoin Core by commit count, alongside Satoshi Nakamoto and Gavin Andresen.
-He was one of the earliest developers to receive commit access to the Bitcoin repository.
-His contributions spanned networking, mining, and protocol improvements.
+Garzik became one of the top three contributors to Bitcoin Core by commit count — behind only Satoshi Nakamoto and Gavin Andresen — and was among the earliest developers granted commit access to the repository.
+His first major work went after the part of the client that hurt new users most: he rewrote the initial blockchain download to run 10x to 100x faster.

 Garzik created cpuminer, a widely-used open-source CPU mining software for Bitcoin.
 The tool was one of the first standalone mining applications, enabling users to mine without running the full Bitcoin client.